connorsadler/mattAndDadFirstPythonProject/src/root/nested/multiplayergame2/readme.txt

 ----------------

 Update log:
-	08/03/2018
+	09/03/2018
+		- to run from a different client, please run "gameclient different machine.py" 08/03/2018
 		- added text box to allows players to talk to each other
 		- added Bombs!
 Press "b" to drop a box and watch it explode on your screen and other players screens
 		- changed "auto move" key to TAB

 Connors multiplayer game demo